Huygens123/Solar-Farm-Suitability-Study/README.md

 ## Customization

-The analysis can be customized by modifying:
+The analysis can be customised by modifying:

 - Reclassification ranges for individual criteria
 - Weighting scheme in the Weighted Overlay step